 Are you taking new patients?

-Yes.
-River Valley Counseling is always accepting new patients, although all providers may not always be accepting new patients.
-We will do our best to get an appointment for you with a therapist that is on your insurance panel just as soon as we can.
-However, there may be times when you may have a wait time of two to three weeks.
+There may be times when a therapist’s schedule is full.
+The therapist may not be able to accept new patients at that time.
+We will do our best to get an appointment for you with a therapist that is on your insurance plan just as soon as we can.
+However, there may be times when you may have a wait time of two or three weeks.
 We will let you know what to expect when you give us a call.

 I don’t know if I need a counselor or a psychiatrist.